 The Seychelles MSP began in 2014 and will be completed in 2020.
 It is using an integrated, multi-sector process that is using an ecosystem-based framework to improve ocean management in Seychelles and address three main objectives: expand marine protected areas from 0.04 percent to 30 percent of the EEZ and Territorial Sea, to develop the Blue Economy, and to address climate change adaptation.
 The process includes input from all major sectors including commercial fishing, aquaculture, tourism and marine charters, biodiversity conservation, renewable energy, port authority, maritime safety, and non-renewable resources in order to develop a comprehensive marine plan and zoning design for existing and future uses of the ocean in Seychelles.

 The marine spatial plan aims to improve vital parts of life in the Seychelles—care of marine resources for conservation and sustainable uses; integrated decision-making for development and permitting; security for local livelihoods; and planning for future generations.

-Since 2014, the MSP Initiative has been working with stakeholders and the government of Seychelles to develop a zoning design and identify new marine protected areas for marine biodiversity and for improved sustainable uses.
-The nomination file is currently open for viewing and public consultation for the gazetting process of these new areas.
-Please click here for more information about viewing the nomination file.
-Public consultation period in Seychelles is open until 17 January 2018.
+Since 2014, the MSP Initiative has been working with more than 100 stakeholders in different committees and working groups and the government of Seychelles to develop a zoning design and identify new marine protected areas for marine biodiversity and for improved sustainable uses.
+Click here for a list for Stakeholder Groups.